connectedbydata/connectedbydata.org/_events/2023-08-02-impact-of-ai-on-welsh-workers.md

 This industrial level organising would be supported by the legislative and regulatory changes recommended by the TUC.

 _This write up is from the first workshop in a project investigating the impact and understanding of AI and digitalisation among Welsh workers, led by Wales TUC and supported by Dr Juan Grigera from King's College London and Adam Cantwell-Corn from Connected by Data._

-Image credit: Max Gruber / Better Images of AI / Clickworker Abyss / CC-BY 4.0

-Image description: Plastic figures resembling humans who sit at tables in front of laptops.
-The lack of background makes their envoronment look bleak.